sjbell/basic_ssh_honeypot_with_downloader/README.md

-# Basic SSH honeypot with downloader
+# Basic SSH Honeypot - with Downloader
 Following on from [Part 1](https://github.com/sjbell/basic_ssh_honeypot), this repo extends the basic SSH honeypot with a downloaderer -- for getting malware samples.
 Part of my blog post: [How to build an SSH honeypot in Python and Docker - Part 2](https://securehoney.net/blog/how-to-build-an-ssh-honeypot-in-python-and-docker-part-2.html).
 Made with Python; containserised in Docker

 Uses the [Paramiko](https://github.com/paramiko/paramiko) Python SSH protocol library.